NiklasRosenstein/python-localimport/README.md

 Disable one or more modules by moving them from the global module cache (`sys.modules`) to a dictionary of temporary hidden modules in the isolated environment.
 Once the `localimport()` context manager exits, these modules will be restored.
-Does nothing when the module(s) does/do not exist.
+Does nothing when a module does not exist.

 _Parameters_